abhiram-satha/learningTypeScript/README.md

     - readonly (can only be changed at intialization & typescript only)
     - Inheritance
     - Getters & Setters
-    - Static properties => forces all classes to use the same function, but would have to declare for each one separately
+    - Static properties => forces all classes to use the same function, but would have to declare for each one separately; anything marked as abstract can not be substantiated and can only be used for inheritance
+    - Singleton => only allows you to create one object from a class